dougeby/IntuneDocs/InTuneDocs/DeployUse/android-mam-policy-settings.md

   For devices that are not enrolled in Intune, web links in policy-managed apps will open only in the Managed Browser app by using the MAM policy.

-  If you are using Intune to manage your devices, see [manage Internet access using managed browser policies with Microsoft Intune](manage-internet-access-using-managed-browser-policies.md).
+  If you are using Intune to manage your devices, see [Manage Internet access using managed browser policies with Microsoft Intune](manage-internet-access-using-managed-browser-policies.md).

   Default value = **Yes**.
 - **Encrypt app data**: Choose **Yes** to enable encryption.
 When this setting is enabled, for apps that are associated with a MAM policy, Microsoft provides encryption.
 Data is encrypted synchronously during file I/O tasks.
 Content on the device storage is always encrypted.